Pimax Crystal Light (local dimming) Prime Vision with controllers

 - Foveated rendering: Fixed 2.0;

-- Easy installation with inside-out tracking or expand with Lighthouse tracking;
+- Simple installation with inside-out tracking or expand with Lighthouse tracking;

 What are the differences between the Pimax Crystal and Pimax Crystal Light?

-The Pimax Crystal Light does not contain a Snapdragon XR2 processor and battery.
-The Light version can only be used in conjunction with a PC, while the original Pimax Crystal can also be used in standalone mode.
-In addition, the Pimax Crystal Light does not contain a built-in eye-tracking module (and thus does not have automatic IPD adjustment).
+The Pimax Crystal Light does not include a Snapdragon XR2 processor and battery.
+The Light variant can only be used in conjunction with a PC, while the original Pimax Crystal can also be used in standalone mode.
+In addition, the Pimax Crystal Light does not include a built-in eye-tracking module (and thus does not have automatic IPD adjustment).
 The lenses of the Pimax Crystal Light are also not interchangeable.
-The Pimax Crystal Light does contain the necessary on-board hardware to make a wireless connection with a 60Hz module possible*.
+The Pimax Crystal Light does include the necessary on-board hardware to enable a wireless connection with a 60Hz module*.